Fetterman fends off attacks in Pennsylvania Democratic U.S. Senate Debate - NewsBreak

 The percentage of voters committed to voting for Lamb in the primary increased in the Franklin & Marshall poll.
 Again coming in behind Fetterman, Lamb received 17% of voters.

 A month ago, and prior to either poll, an Associated Press article noted that Lamb is a rising star among moderates in the House.
-He is being supported by a super PAC, which “laid the groundwork for attacks over electability, effectively presenting Fetterman as just as tied to the left as Sanders or the Squad and painting Lamb as a more palatable alternative.”abc27 Pennsylvania Democratic Senate Debate: What are your questions for the candidates?
+He is being supported by a super PAC, which “laid the groundwork for attacks over electability, effectively presenting Fetterman as just as tied to the left as Sanders or the Squad and painting Lamb as a more palatable alternative.”

 Democrats who support Lamb see such attacks as their best shot of beating Fetterman as he changes the tone of the race.